I’ve recently become aware that mysticism1 has a dark side to it.

 A repeated maneuver is the dubious habit of equating God with your own consciousness — which is certainly not what the Bible means by God.
 So while the Christian mystical tradition may look like Christianity, it certainly isn’t Biblical Christianity.
 It’s a foreign philosophy pretending to be Christianity.

 Neoplatonism also provides a basis for occultism.
 It’s interesting that mysticism comes from a Greek word meaning something hidden, while occultism comes from a Latin word meaning something hidden.
-The mystic and the occultist are swimming in the same ocean.
+The mystic and the occultist swim in the same ocean.

 Jesse Finley Hurley’s Sorcery claims that occultism can be explained quasi-scientifically by combining modern psychology with Neoplatonism.
 In Hurley’s explanation, orders from the conscious mind are delivered via the unconsciousness mind out to the universal mind.
 He cites phenomena such as telepathy and hypnosis in support of his theory of a universal mind.